tomoko-tiba/Paradise_CCI_Graduation_Project2023/README.md

 **Challenges encountered:**

 1. The difficulty in directly importing materials created with Blender nodes into the game engine, necessitating a material baking process.
 Individually baking every object in the scene would be time-consuming.
-Additionally, the plethora of exported texture maps demands considerable time in aligning each object with its respective material during the importation into the game engine.
+Additionally, the plethora of exported texture maps demands considerable time in matching each object with its respective material during the importation into the game engine.

 2. The use of a pink aesthetic led to a visual presentation that skewed too young, akin to a children's game.
 My intention is for the game to convey a more serious tone, rendering the current approach inappropriate.